Carry the Kettle Nakoda Nation: Reserve creation

-5 band members.
-The 340 square mile surveyed for Chiefs Man Who Takes the Coat and Long Lodge at the Head of the Mountain (Cypress Hills Assiniboine Reserve) in 1879 was enough for 1700 band members.
-This would have been the largest reserve ever created in Canada and the Cypress Mountain Assiniboine would have been one of the largest bands in Canada.

-Populations of the two bands combined in 1884 at Indian Head, after the two forced removal from their original reserve in the cypress hills was 350 band members.
-This population was taken by official Indian affairs reports.

 Present day

 In 2000, the Indian Claims Commission ruled that Canada had no lawful obligation to Cega’kin (Carry the Kettle) and that no reservation was legally established at Cypress Hills for Assiniboine descendants from 1879 to 1882.
 In 2014, the land claim was in federal court.

 The Indian Claims Commission relied heavily on a report done for the department of Indian Affairs by James (Jim) Gallo.

 Gallo states in the document that the Assiniboine reserve could not have been established and recognized because there was no reserve creation activity in the Cypress Hills because the nearest Indian Affairs office was at Swan River, MB.
 However the Fort Walsh Town Site had an Indian Affairs Office established in the Cypress Hills in 1879.
 Edwin Allen was the first Indian Agent there.